-John Wycliffe, who inspired the first translations of the Latin Bible into English, was one of the College's Masters in the 14th century.
-Adam Smith, of The Wealth of Nations fame, was here from 1740 to 1746.
-In the 20th century Balliol man William Beveridge led the development of modern social welfare.
+- Other historic figures: John Wycliffe, who inspired the first translations of the Latin Bible into English, was one of the College's Masters in the 14th century; James Bradley, who entered Balliol in 1711 and served as Astronomer Royal from 1742, made discoveries that were fundamental to modern astronomy; Adam Smith, of The Wealth of Nations fame, was here from 1740 to 1746; in the 20th century Balliol man William Beveridge led the development of modern social welfare

-More recent well-known alumni have included Paul Almond, Richard Dawkins, Peter Snow, Bill Drayton, Christopher Hitchens, Cressida Dick, Nicola Horlick, Robert Peston, Boris Johnson, Yvette Cooper, Stephanie Flanders, Amit Chaudhuri, Rana Dasgupta, and Dan Snow.
+- Recent alumni: Richard Dawkins, Peter Snow, Bill Drayton, Christopher Hitchens, Cressida Dick, Nicola Horlick, Robert Peston, Boris Johnson, Yvette Cooper, Stephanie Flanders, Amit Chaudhuri, Rana Dasgupta, Dan Snow